radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 **post installation**

 Once the installation is complete, the user can use rad env update to store relevant information for deploying resources to accounts and region associated with specific radius environment.
+(This step is not newly introduced)

 ```
 rad env update qa --aws-account-id <aws-account-id> --aws-region <aws-region>
 ```

-At this point, rp (for recipes) and ucp will have code changes that can "fetch" the configured credentials and then use AssumeRole to manage AWS resources.
+At this point, rp (for recipes) and ucp will "fetch" the configured credentials and then use AssumeRole to manage AWS resources.

+AWSCredentialProvider should be updated to support the new credential.
+This can then be used as part of Initializing the AWS Module with IRSA credentrials.

 ```
   client := sts.NewFromConfig(cfg)